KrissLin/happyVIIIM/README.md

 done
 ```

+## edit multiple files

+1. Record the edit motions to a macro.
+2. Use `:args filename*.*` to open all files that are to be modified into the buffer.
+(Use `:args` to see the list of all files.)
+3. `:argdo norm@aw` to apply macro to all files and save changes.
+4. `:wal` to make sure everything is saved.

 | magics for saving | and reading and etc. |
 | ----------------------------- | --------------------------------------------------- |
 | :w >>foo                      | append the whole buffer to a file                   |